This post contains affiliate links. Click here to read my affiliate policy.

 These pancakes use sweet white sorghum flour instead of my usual standby of rice flour.
 This lends a slight sweetness to the dough, without adding gluten.
 Sorghum is also high in iron, phosphorous, and potassium for an added nutritional punch.

 And of course, you can’t have buttermilk pancakes without the buttermilk.
 Traditionally, buttermilk is the sour liquid that’s left after churning butter.
-The stuff you find at the grocery store though is nothing more than artificially thickened and flavored milk.
+The stuff you find at the grocery store though is nothing more than artificially thickened and flavored milk (check out Thrive market review for my favorite way to grocery shop) (check out Thrive market review for my favorite way to grocery shop).

 Making your own